Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 Used in Events.el, for detecting when mouse buttons are held.

 ## _mouseTap: **Table**
-Used in Events.lua, for detecting when a mouse button is tapped.
+Used in Events.el, for detecting when a mouse button is tapped.

 ## _mouseUp: **Table**
 Unknown yet.